Plumpton, East Sussex: Village groups

 There are also sporting groups, which attract visitors from across Sussex, including cricket, tennis, rugby and football clubs.
 The rugby club plays in Sussex Division 1.
 The cricket club is one of the most successful village teams in the area consistently winning both the Mid Sussex League and the Wisdom Cup.
 The club was the first in the area to wear "Coloured Clothing" in their cup matches.
 The kit consisted of maroon and yellow trousers with matching shirts.
-In 2008 the team moved to the East Sussex League winning the league by nearly 100 points.
-The season was a double success as the 2nd eleven also won their division by nearly 80 points.
-In 2009, the first eleven completed their second successive league win and promotion by winning division 3 by over 80 points, recording 14 wins and being the only team in all 12 divisions to stay unbeaten throughout the season.
-In 2013 the 1st xl had their best ever finish 4th in division 1 and the 2nds were promoted to division 6.